-The activity block occurs on Thursday afternoons for all students and is a compulsory subject.
+The activity block occurs during a select period, once a week, for all students and is a compulsory subject.
 Students can select from a range of engaging activities that occur both inside and outside of the College.
 The purpose of the activity block is to offer students the opportunity to pursue an area of interest, become involved in the wider community and have positive experiences outside of their regular classrooms.
 Students will also have the opportunity to interact with students from other year levels or even campuses.
 Students are to make new selections each term.